眾生無邊誓願度

 The Straying at the Arising of Thought

-Guai means to depart from, to violate, or to not be.
-When thoughts arise, this thought-generating mind is not the fundamental mind of the eighth consciousness.
-For the eighth consciousness never generates thoughts—especially thoughts related to mundane dharmas within the three realms, such as those involving language, writing, sound, or mental activity; the eighth consciousness does not manifest these.
-Only the delusive mind produces thoughts.
-Because the mental faculty (manas) ceaselessly clings to worldly dharmas, with incessant preoccupations, the consciousness must continuously give rise to various thoughts and ideas, which arise and cease, intermittent and fragmented, elusive yet persistent.
-Thus, for those lacking the Wisdom of Consciousness-Only, all observable thoughts are products of the delusive mind.
-The mind that generates thoughts is always the delusive mind, not the fundamental mind of the eighth consciousness.
+Obedient, here means deviating, contradicting, or not being.
+When thoughts arise, this mind that generates and moves thoughts is not the fundamental mind of the Eighth Consciousness.
+Because the Eighth Consciousness never generates thoughts, especially thoughts related to worldly phenomena within the three realms—thoughts involving language, writing, sound, or mental conceptions—the Eighth Consciousness does not manifest.
+Only the deluded mind produces thoughts.
+Since the sense-center of intellect (manas) ceaselessly clings to worldly phenomena and harbors incessant attachments, the consciousness must continuously give birth to various thoughts and ideas, arising and ceasing, intermittent and fragmented, elusive yet persistently troubling.
+Therefore, for those without the wisdom of consciousness-only seeds, all observable thoughts are fabricated by the deluded mind; all thoughts originate from the deluded mind, none arise from the fundamental mind of the Eighth Consciousness.

 ——Master Sheng-Ru's Teachings